PHiMARA has three non-paid directors,

 COST SHARING

-13 in Butler Bay Estates, 5 in Prospect Hill Estates, and 6 directly on pr27.
+There are currently 25 properties that have an easement for the main access road: 13 in Butler Bay Estates, 5 in Prospect Hill Estates, and 7 directly on pr27.

-The cost of maintenance for the main access road is divided by 24.
+The cost of maintenance for the main access road is divided by 25.

 USVI law states that the individual lot owners using a shared main access road are responsible for the maintenance of that road.